ibm-cloud-docs/powervs-vpc/deploy-destroying.md

 {: #destroy-resources-prerequisites}

 - You have an existing deployment of [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) that you don't need anymore and want to destroy
-- You have already destroyed any additional resources that were added to the [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) after deployment, like for example additional PowerVS instances in the connected PowerVS workspace, or a deployment of [Power Systems Virtual Server for SAP HANA](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) that was using the [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) that you're about to destroy
+- You have already destroyed any additional resources that were added to the [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) after deployment, like for example additional {{site.data.keyword.powerSys_notm}} instances in the connected {{site.data.keyword.powerSys_notm}} workspace, or a deployment of [Power Systems Virtual Server for SAP HANA](/catalog/architecture/deploy-arch-ibm-pvs-sap-9aa6135e-75d5-467e-9f4a-ac2a21c069b8-global) that was using the [Power Systems Virtual Server with VPC landing zone](/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global) that you're about to destroy
 - You have backed up all data that you will need in the future that is stored on the resources you're about to destroy
 - You deployed using [Projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects)